tsani/jerrington.me/drafts/2023-03-25-generators-continuations-streams.md

 The big idea of _continuation-passing style_ (CPS) is to equip the functions we write with an extra parameter.
 You guessed it, that extra parameter is the continuation of the function.
 So instead of having a function `f : A -> int` that we use like `f a + 5`, we instead write `f a (fun r -> r + 5)`.
-When we implement `f`, we will have access to (a representation of) the evaluation context in which the call to `f` takes place!
+The upshot is that in the implementation of `f`, we will have access to (a representation of) the evaluation context in which the call to `f` takes place!

 In traditional CPS, functions no longer 'return normally'.
-Instead, they always return by calling the continuation.
+Instead, they return by calling the continuation with the value they want to return.
 In our current setting of implementing generators, this isn't quite what we want.
 We would like our functions to return normally -- this is how the generator will emit a value -- but we nonetheless want access to the evaluation context so that we can store it in a reference just before returning.
-In the next section, we'll see how we can transform the Python code above into OCaml using this form of CPS.
+This will enable us to resume the function from the point where it emitted a value.
+In the next section, we'll see how we can transform the Python code from the beginning of the article into OCaml using this form of CPS.

 ## Implementing generators using state and CPS